MoodswingKS/SuperPy-Kasper_Simons/readme.md

 cd superpy

 # in terminal type:
-python main.py
+python main.py start start
-# to see a list of options
+# to start using the CLT

 # example:
 python main.py buy -p Beer -a 12 -b 1.5 -e 28/09/2021